 There is a third category that sits between full expedition and large-ship luxury — and it is often the most overlooked.
 Small-ship luxury lines operate vessels of 200 to 600 passengers with genuine destination focus, expert guides, and a higher ratio of ports to sea days, but with a more refined onboard product than a pure expedition vessel.

 Oceania Cruises is the clearest example of this category in practice — ships of around 600 to 1,200 passengers, genuine culinary investment, destination-intensive itineraries that visit smaller ports larger ships cannot reach, and a guest profile that skews towards interested, active travellers rather than resort-seekers.
-It is not an expedition cruise and it will not take you to Antarctica — but it provides a depth of destination experience that a large ship rarely matches.
+It is not an expedition cruise and will not take you to Antarctica — but it provides a depth of destination experience that a large ship rarely matches.

 For travellers who find full expedition cruising too physically demanding or too spartan, but who find large-ship cruising too resort-like, this middle category is frequently the right answer.